samtay/so-hs/README.md

 3. consider adding --verbose flag. this would be easy, but unclear how useful. one use case would be when google returns no results indicate that it may have detected non browser
-4. propogate new Types.Error values through Either values
-5. successfully catching ConnectionFailure exception at the top of request chain, but need to catch non-200 specifically at google level to throw ScrapingError
-6. exception catching helpers that log to App, etc.
-7. add reader to monad stack for xdga config/data/cache?